 Any amount borrowed in excess of university charges through the Parent PLUS Loan will be issued on an academic term basis as a refund to the student or parent, depending on whom the parent designates at time of application.

 Funds issued directly to parents are mailed to the parent’s permanent address listed on the PLUS application.

-Repayment of the Federal PLUS Loan begins 60 days after the loan is fully disbursed and repayment periods can range from 10 to 25 years depending on repayment plan.
+Repayment of the Federal PLUS Loan begins 60 days after the loan is fully disbursed, and repayment periods can range from 10 to 25 years depending on the repayment plan.